Beliaa15/LabX/README.md

 - MongoDB (v4.4 or later)
 - Redis (v6 or later)
 - npm or yarn package manager
+- Modern browser with WebGL support for 3D labs

 ### Quick Start with Docker (Recommended)